dowusubekoe-dev/aws-course_k21-academy/README.md

 Although you cannot visit AWS data centers to see this protection firsthand, AWS provides several reports from third-party auditors.
 These auditors have verified its compliance with a variety of computer security standards and regulations.

-AWS Account, Users and Service Scope
+### AWS Account, Users and Service Scope
 AWS Account (IAM User) = [Global] [Billing] [IAM] [Route 53] Region_1 Region_2      = [S3] [DynamoDB] [VPC] [ELB]
 AZ_1 AZ_2              = [EC2] [RDS] [EBS]

+### AWS Organizations
-AWS Organizations to consolidate and manage multiple AWS accounts within a central location.
+To consolidate and manage multiple AWS accounts within a central location.
 In AWS Organizations, you can centrally control permissions for the accounts in your organization by using service control policies (SCPs).
 SCPs enable you to place restrictions on the AWS services, resources, and individual API actions that users and roles in each account can access.

+### AWS Artifact
-AWS Artifact is a service that provides on-demand access to AWS security and compliance reports and select online agreements.
+Is a service that provides on-demand access to AWS security and compliance reports and select online agreements.
 AWS Artifact consists of two main sections: AWS Artifact Agreements and AWS Artifact Reports.

 A denial-of-service (DoS) attack is a deliberate attempt to make a website or application unavailable to users.